 - Anxiety and panic attacks

 One of my doctors was even concerned that I may have been having seizures.
-So I went to a neurologist and received many tests (EEGs) and was given the diagnosis of Simple Partial seizures (SPSs).
-The type of SPSs that the doctor suspected I had, were not motor (convulsive) or autonomic seizures, but rather psychic and/or sensory seizures.
+So I went to a neurologist, and received many tests (MRIs, EEGs) and was given the diagnosis of Simple Partial seizures (SPS).
+The type of SPS that the doctor suspected I had, were not motor (convulsive) or autonomic seizures, but rather psychic and/or sensory seizures.
 I would be conscious during them and usually remember the details.
 This diagnosis, which was born from “I don’t know what”, explained some of the strange behaviors I outlined above.
 I was coincidentally prescribed a medication for the seizures, which also happens to be a bipolar medication.
 To those of you unaware of this, many bipolar medications are also seizure medications.
 Strange, huh?

 Why if my bipolar episodes were no longer severe, did I develop all of these other strange behaviors?
-It was difficult to understand how or why.
-All that could be done was to treat these symptoms as they appeared with medications, therapy (and coping skills), a low stress situation, and healthy living.
+All that could be done was to treat the symptoms as they appeared with medications, therapy (and coping skills), a low stress situation, and healthy living.

 I am happy and proud to say that I have not had any major bipolar episodes in over two years.
 Most of the strange behaviors outlined above have also disappeared.
 I feel grounded, clear headed, creative, and more motivated.
 I feel like the tapestry of my brain is restored.
 It took time and patience to form a recognizable image back, but when it was restored, it was not exactly as it had been originally.
 I find the image to be simpler in some ways.
 At first I didn’t find it to be as attractive, but now it’s growing on me.

-I don’t know if I will ever figure out the exact cause of the total unraveling of my brain.
+I don’t know if I will ever figure out the exact causes of the total unraveling of my brain.
 My guess is the stress and trauma I experienced.
-It’s amazing what effect such things can have physically in the brain.
-It sure is a sensitive and complex organ.
+It’s amazing what effect such things can have on the brain.
+It sure is a sensitive and complex organ!